BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 The distribution of prizes is already pre-set for a wide of range of combinations in prize distribution tables.

-These Pre-set Prize distribution tables are then used to calculate the allocation of prizes for each rank based on the number of winners.
+These pre-set Prize distribution tables are then used to calculate the allocation of prizes for each rank based on the number of winners.

 These allocation tables can be customized upon request.

+Prize allocation example:

 |  | 3 Winners | 4 Winners |
 | ------ | ------ | ------ |